How to Write Effective World Language Lesson Plans- 4

 TO RECAP– For effective world language lesson plans: Choose resources and strategies that best lead your students to mastery of the objective; make sure you have all your visuals, realia, props, before you teach the lesson to minimize the use of L1; and organize your material so it sticks. 🙂

 Writing effective World Language lesson plans is less anxiety-producing if you have a check list to follow.
 At the end of this series of blog posts, I will give you a check list to ensure you don’t leave out any essentials.
+Here is the link to the next post in the series: How to Check for Understanding

 Of course, if you decide you’d rather be at the gym or home with your family instead of creating lesson plans, use these instead: